 However, the enlightened leader understands that when the average customer rebuys multiple times over several years, the sales & marketing expense is insignificant.
-When you redo the math to consider this, it is a much more profitable investment over a more extended period.
+When you redo the math to account for this, it becomes a much more profitable investment over a longer period.
 That’s why maximizing customer lifetime value is so significant.

 Here is an example: Suppose it costs you $1,000 to attract and close a new customer.
 That sounds like an expensive outlay.
 However, if your average sale is $10,000, the customer will likely rebuy for the next five years.
 Your sales will be $50,000 over the lifetime.
 If your net margin on each sale is 30%, your lifetime profit is $15,000.
 Your $1,000 investment is only 2% of sales and 6.7% of the profit.
 Wouldn’t you spend that $1,000 with a smile on your face?
 I would spend every day!